spiceai/docs/spiceaidocs/docs/components/data-connectors/duckdb.md

 datasets:
   - from: duckdb:database.schema.table
     name: my_dataset
+    params:
+      duckdb_open: path/to/duckdb_file.duckdb
 ```

 ## Configuration

 The DuckDB data connector can be configured by providing the following `params`:

-- `open`: The name for the file to back the DuckDB database. `open` is a required parameter, and DuckDB run in the `file` mode to open the DuckDB database file.
+- `duckdb_open`: The name for the file to back the DuckDB database.

 Configuration `params` are provided either in the top level `dataset` for a dataset source, or in the `acceleration` section for a data store.